front-end-intermediate/5-express/readme.md

 app.use(bodyParser.json());
 ```

-Test using Fetch with static content and an options object:
+Test using Fetch with static content and an options object.

+Be sure to replace the hard coded id with the one in the browser location bar:

 ```js
 const updateRecipe = () => {